janert/hmmteach/README.md

 The primary intent was to provide straightforward implementations of the required algorithms, to aid understanding and experimentation.
 Simplicity and transparency of the implementation therefore took priority.
-No attempt has been made to improve the runtime performance of the code, or to deal with floating-point underflow problems.
+Little attempt has been made to optimize the runtime performance of the code, and none to deal with floating-point underflow problems.

 The API has been kept simple and practical.
 The interface is meant to clearly outline and reflect the different tasks or "problems" posed